45 Fall Activities to Add to Your Bucket List

 Get lost in a corn maze

 Take your kids to a corn maze, and get lost in the stalks while you embrace the fresh fall weather.
-It’s a life-size brainteaser the whole family is sure to enjoy.
-Plan a trip to one of the best corn mazes in America.
+It’s a life-size brainteaser the whole family will enjoy.

 Sip warm apple cider